jeremymv2/compliance_profile_pipeline/README.md

 - Consistent method for validation
 - Peer Review and Approval
 - Dedicated Automate Compliance user that publishes
+- Ensure Profile works with specific version of InSpec

 The Compliance Profile will be housed inside a Chef Cookbook and sent through the Pipeline.
 In this case I'm demonstrating a Chef Workflow Pipeline.
 However the principles can